Distribute your content to reach your target audience

 Content is a King in today’s marketing world.
 No wonder – survey shows it delivers 3 times more leads and costs 62% less compared to traditional marketing.
 Nevertheless, it would be useless without proper distribution, which is a queen in this arrangement.
 Content must be targeted to the most accurate audience.
-Probably all of you know about the main methods of sharing blog posts, videos and others.
-Let us introduce you a few uncommon ideas, which can boost your content marketing.
+Probably all of you know about the main methods of sharing blog posts, videos, and others.
+Let us introduce you to a few uncommon ideas, which can boost your content marketing.

 Web push notifications

 An alternative to e-mail campaigns.
 Among its advantages, we should list a few aspects.
 First of all subscription to it is hassle-free.
 Internet users are tired of filling up the forms and giving their e-mail address – they don’t need more spam.
 The only thing when it comes to web push notification subscription is one click which allows sending notifications to a given recipient.